 We take a look at the 100 most-prescribed medications in hospitals around the UK.

-We have created a list of the most popular prescribed medications in UK hospitals.
-This list if by no means definitive or exhaustive and is designed as a learning tool only.
+We have created a list of the 100 most commonly prescribed medications in UK hospitals.
+This list is by no means definitive or exhaustive and is designed as a learning tool only.
 The information has been taken from various sources including the NHSBS audit of prescribed medications.

 Some items may appear in more than one category as they have primary and secondary usages i.e. Amitriptyline is an antidepressant but is also used as analgesia for chronic pain.